KireinaHoro/research-plan/main.typ

 Zerializer~@wolnikowski_zerializer_2021 passes memory _arenas_ containing @rpc
-objects between the @nic and CPU over PCIe to achieve zero-copy serialization and deserialization; ProtoAcc~@karandikar_hardware_2021 from Berkeley adopts a similar approach over a tightly-coupled coprocessor interface.
+objects between the @nic and CPU over PCIe to achieve zero-copy serialization and deserialization; ProtoAcc~@karandikar_hardware_2021 from Berkeley adopts a similar approach over a tightly-coupled co-processor interface.
 We might be able to explore further in this field with customized cache line-level protocols on cache-coherent interconnects.